renovatebot/renovate/docs/usage/config-overview.md

 #### Use cases

 The primary purpose of Inherited config is to allow for default settings of an organization/group.
-There are two main use cases for Inherited config:
+Two main use cases for Inherited config are:

 - Controlling onboarding settings within an org (e.g. disabling onboarding, making config optional)
 - Defining default config settings for repos within an org

-Although we generally recommend the use of shared presets for org config, default settings through Inherited config are useful if:
+We recommend that organizations use shared presets instead of Inherited config, if possible.
+But default settings through Inherited config are useful if:

-- You don't wish to have Repository config in each repo, or
+- You want to avoid setting Repository config in each repo, or
 - You onboarded many repos prior to having a shared org config, and don't want to retrospectively edit each repo's config

 #### How it's found